 The Gite is equipped with English Satellite TV in the family room.

 Both the family room and the snug have DVD players, and a selection of films for adults and children are available to borrow.

 There is also a radio which can Bluetooth with smartphones so that you can listen to your music.

 The pool, patio and poolside barbecue area for alfresco eating is totally fenced to meet the latest requirements of the French Government, with two ‘childproof’ access gates.
 The 12m x 6m pool is kept spotlessly clean by means of a ‘robot’ pool cleaner and an efficient filtration system.
-Unlike many pools it has both a seven foot deep-end and a shallow end, which is enthusiastically enjoyed by ‘little ones’ of all ages.
+Unlike many pools it has both a seven foot deep-end and a shallow end, which is enthusiastically enjoyed by all ages.
 Built in, wide corner steps make getting in and out of the pool easy.
 The pool ‘Abri’ houses the barbecue and provides seating for 10 and gives pleasant shade during the hot summer months.
 A feature of the Tarn area, the pigeonnier [or dovecote], houses a selection of inflatables, sunbeds and parasols etc.

 The plot is a simple, but imaginatively designed rural garden.
 Predominantly grass, ideal for childrens games, it has high hedges to offer welcome shade during the summer months.
 The garden also contains a variety of fruit and nut trees.